 CBD beauty products are an expanding market and include everything from makeup to body lotions.
 Our skin contains numerous cannabinoid receptors which are bound and activated by CBD for improved wellbeing, and CBD beauty products can help repair, restore and soothe the skin.

 As Hempura CBD products (with the exception of our CBD chocolates) are certified vegan and registered with the Vegan Society, makeup that is infused with CBD can be a great option for those who are looking for cruelty-free cosmetic products.
-For example, CBD can often be used instead of beeswax in mascara and brow gel and can infuse lipstick and lip balm with moisture and a give them a creamy texture.
+For example, CBD can often be used instead of beeswax in mascara and brow gel and can infuse lipstick and lip balm with moisture and give them a creamy texture.

-Hempura offers a CBD rich topical cream which is packed with 100% natural cannabinoids and contains no artificial flavours or colours.
+Hempura offers a CBD rich topical cream that is packed with 100% natural cannabinoids and contains no artificial flavours or colours.
 Hempura CBD is extracted from organically grown hemp plants that are produced naturally with no harmful pesticides.
 To view our range of Hempura CBD Creams, click here.

 Inhaling vaporised CBD oil through e-cigarettes is the fastest way to experience its benefits as the compounds are inhaled and absorbed directly from the lungs into the bloodstream.